ymerejsasnak/automata/README.md

 # automata

-1 dimensional cellular automata (JS)
+* 1 dimensional cellular automata (JS)
-(just for fun, get back into front end stuff)

-yeah this is just another mess/toy mostly for myself
+* yeah this is just another mess/toy mostly for myself
+* definite contol buttons to add: run automata, randomize, all black, all white
+* possible control buttons: percentage random (ie 25% white), pattern repeat (ie define black black white and it repeats in parent row)
+* will need to add function to delete all the divs so it can be run again and again...